JRMeyer/jrmeyer.github.io/_posts/2016-12-09-tts-workshop.markdown

 git clone https://github.com/ftyers/Turkic_TTS.git
 {% endhighlight %}

+Make the right directory structure in Ossian home dir:

+{% highlight bash %}
+OSSIAN$ mkdir -p corpus/chv/speakers/news/wav corpus/chv/speakers/news/txt
+{% endhighlight %}

-Now let's take a look at the file structure of this Chuvash corpus.
+Now let's take a look at the file structure of the Chuvash corpus we need.
 When building your own language, you should have your file structure be exactly the same.

 {% highlight bash %}
 tree corpus/